Code of Conduct

-- HSDS is an alcohol and drug-free environment.
-If you are intoxicated or under the influence of any substance, you will be asked to leave or a police officer may be called.
+HSDS is an alcohol-free and drug-free environment.
+Anyone found to be intoxicated or under the influence of any substance will be asked to leave*.

-- If you are carrying firearms or any other weapons, you will be asked to leave.
+Anyone found carrying firearms or any other weapons will be asked to leave*.

 A Few Tips

 Please be considerate.
 Use floor craft and apologize if you bump into another person while dancing.

 Dress comfortably.
 Bring extra shirts or a change of clothes if you wish.

 You do not need special shoes in our ballroom but many people wear dressier shoes with leather or soft bottoms, flat sneaker type shoes, or low heels.
 Additionally, many dancers suede the soles of their shoes.

 Having a reusable water bottle is highly encouraged.
 We provide drinking water during all of our dances.

 Lindy hop is usually a partnered dance.
 Since partners are close to each other while dancing, good hygiene is highly encouraged.

 It is always a good practice to ask others how they wish to be addressed/treated.